- It took a Greek play and the first Oscar’s red carpet to cement this Hollywood tradition.

-Of course, we can no longer enjoy red carpet ceremonies like we used to due to the aforementioned destruction of the world as we know it (i.e. Covid-19 for those who didn't catch it), but we can at least relish in the history of what we used to delight in.
+Since the pandemic was declared in early 2020, we weren't able to enjoy red carpet ceremonies like we used to, but we can at least relish in the history of what we used to delight in.

-Not only have pictures earned HD colour since the first red carpet moment, but we have seen meat dresses and real-time wardrobe changes courtesy of Lady Gaga, motorised crystal curtains as seen on Billy Porter – who has singlehandedly revolutionised what a red carpet moment looks like, and a few of us missed Zendaya's Cinderella moment, the one where her gown lit up so bright she feared she would be set on fire.
+Not only have pictures graduated to HD and vivid colour since the first red carpet moment, but we have seen meat dresses and real-time wardrobe changes courtesy of Lady Gaga, garments so heavy with embellishments they weighed as much as a small human as seen on Rihanna and other stars, motorised crystal curtains as seen on Billy Porter – who has singlehandedly revolutionised what a red carpet moment looks like, and a few of us missed Zendaya's Cinderella moment, the one where her gown lit up so bright she feared she would be set on fire.

 In 2020 we can no longer enjoy the grandeur of these kinds of "fashion statements", if you will.
 The side effects of the global pandemic have us seeing global stars posting pictures of their award-evening looks, taken from their living rooms or home pools, if you're as creative as Marsai Martin.

 But what is it that we are mourning here?
 Where did this ceremony-before-the-ceremony start?
 How did the red carpet walk become fashion's calendar highlight – second to actual fashion events?

 Red carpet history

 According to the video that sparked this topic by Watch Mojo, the tradition of important people walking on crimson-hued carpets goes back to the fifth century BC.
 In the play Agamemnon, penned by Greek tragedy writer Aeschylus, the story's hero comes back from Troy and his wife Clytemnestra offers him a crimson path to walk on.
 He responds that such a luxury is only for the gods.